daac-tools/vibrato/docs/prepare.md

 # Preparation of Vibrato's dictionaries

-This documentation describes steps to compile Vibrato's system dictionaries.
+This document describes steps to compile Vibrato's system dictionaries.

 The following description assumes you are at the root directory of this repository.